fuzzytern/backend-dev-bootcamp/README.md

 - gain practical understanding on the use of communication protocols on the Internet
 - work in teams on collaborative projects (with Git and Github)

 This is a work in development.
-Here is a tentative outline of relevant topics with coverage so far:
+Here is an outline of relevant topics:

 - week1 - Introduction to Linux, command line, git, shell
 - week2 - Introduction to JavaScript, running on nodejs